 Because the Honda Pioneer has no drive belt, you don’t have to worry about the belt slipping when it gets wet or breaking after a few rides.
-With the Pioneer, change your oil at the scheduled maintenance times, and the auto-style torque converter with three-speed automatic transmission will last for the lifetime of the side-by-side itself.
-And where pulling is concerned, a 2,500lb trailer will pop the belt of a Kawasaki Brute Force 750 after a few yards and smoke the belt of a 1000 Ranger after a few miles.
-But using a Honda Pioneer, you’ll be able to pull heavy loads all day without any issues.
+With the Honda Pioneer, so long as you change your oil at the scheduled maintenance times, the auto-style torque converter with three-speed automatic transmission will last for the lifetime of the side-by-side itself.
+And where pulling is concerned, a 2,500 lb trailer will pop the belt of a Kawasaki Brute Force 750 after a few yards and smoke the belt of a 1000 Ranger after a few miles.
+But with a Honda Pioneer and the exact same trailer, you’ll be able to pull heavy loads all day long without a single issue.
 Ask any Honda Pioneer owner, and they’ll likely tell you that they’ll never go back to a belt or chain drive, claiming that the shaft drive is the way to go.